autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-custom-model.md

              # time_limit=None,  # time limit in seconds (ignored in tutorial)
              **kwargs):  # kwargs includes many other potential inputs, refer to AbstractModel documentation for details print('Entering the `_fit` method')

+        # First we import the required dependencies for the model.
+Note that we do not import them outside of the method.
+        # This enables AutoGluon to be highly extensible and modular.
+        # For an example of best practices when importing model dependencies, refer to LGBModel.
         from sklearn.ensemble import RandomForestClassifier, RandomForestRegressor

         # Valid self.problem_type values include ['binary', 'multiclass', 'regression', 'quantile', 'softclass']